 A draft of any new or updated strategic plans shall be presented to the Board at the January meeting, with the final plans presented to the Board for its approval at the March meeting.
 Any plans concerning the Society as a whole will subsequently be presented for approval to EngSoc Council.

+The Social Responsibility Committee shall consist of two to four voting members of the Board, and the Director of Social Issues.
+The duties of the Social Responsibility Committee shall be:

+to review the Society’s Corporate Initiatives from a Social Responsibility standpoint

+to promote initiatives that improve equity, diversity, accessibility and sustainability within the Corporate Initiatives

+to research and report opportunities to improve the Social Responsibility of the Corporate Initiatives

 The Policy Review Committee shall consist of three or four voting members of the Board including the President.
 The duties of the Policy Review Committee shall be:

 To develop and maintain the Corporate and Board policies of the Society, relating to issues such as management discipline/termination, permanent staff, and compensation policies.